 kbolt¶

-kbolt indexes local notes, documentation, and source code, then searches them with keyword, semantic, reranked, and deep retrieval modes.
+kbolt indexes local notes, documentation, source code, HTML, and digital PDFs, then searches them with keyword, semantic, reranked, and deep retrieval modes.

 Most users start with the local setup path. kbolt setup local downloads the default local models, starts managed llama-server processes, and writes provider bindings into your config.